 This fiery sauce has its origins in Portuguese colonial times, when 15th century settlers started marinating African bird’s eye chillies with garlic, lemon, red wine vinegar, paprika and other spices to create tasty marinades.
 The exact origins of peri-peri are still the subject of debate, with Portugal, Angola and Mozambique all laying claim to the recipe.

-In Portugal, peri-peri is usually a light chilli oil rather than the thick sauce you might be used to and is sometimes referred to as Portugal’s answer to Tabasco.
+In Portugal, peri-peri is usually a light chilli oil rather than the thick sauce you might be used t.
+It is sometimes referred to as Portugal’s answer to Tabasco.

 Pick up a popular brand such as Ferbar or Continente from any grocery store for a couple of Euro.
 The 100mL bottles are a perfect size for travellers.